Oclemy/nuxtjs.org/content/en/guides/configuration-glossary/configuration-plugins.md

----
-title: 'API: The plugins Property'
-description: 'Use vue.js plugins with the plugins option of Nuxt.js.'
-menu: plugins
-category: configuration-glossary
-position: 21
----

 **Note**: Since Nuxt.js 2.4, `mode` has been introduced as option of `plugins` to specify plugin type, possible value are: `client` or `server`. `ssr: false` will be adapted to `mode: 'client'` and deprecated in next major release.